-Opt for credit not debit.
 When shopping online, always reach for a credit card over a debit card, which offers direct access to the money in your bank account.
 If you become a victim of credit card fraud, real money never leaves your account.
-But if you use a debit card, it can take weeks to get your money back while the bank investigates, if you get it back at all.
+But if you use a debit card, it can take weeks to get your money back while the bank investigates—if you get it back at all.
 Debit card fraud is also handled differently, and you could be on the hook for more of the funds the thief stole.

 7. Check for fraud after your holiday shopping.

-Watch your finances.
-Just as Santa's always watching, you should be too.
+Just as Santa's always watching, you should be keeping a close eye on your financial accounts.
 During the holiday season, take a few minutes to keep an eye on your bank and credit accounts online.
 Check in daily or every few days.
 Glance over the transactions, make sure the amounts are correct and look for fraud.

 If you spot an unauthorized or suspicious transaction, call your bank or card issuer right away.
 Federal law offers plenty of protections for fraudulent transactions.
 But to benefit, you need to see and report the fraud in a timely manner.
 Reporting fraud quickly will also allow your card company to investigate more effectively.
 And you'll be doing your part to combat Cyber Monday scams.

 Follow these Cyber Monday safety tips for 2023 and beyond, and your holiday season should be merry, bright, and free from scammers who are waiting to take advantage of your holiday spirit.